ziadeid123/Machine-Learning-Based-Ransomware-Detection-with-Cuckoo-Sandbox-Graduation-Project/README.md

 - Copies and renames it as sample-name.json into all-json/

 🗂️ Example Folder Structure
-Before: Each sample folder has a reports/ directory with a JSON report inside
+Before: Each sample folder has a "reports" directory with a JSON report inside (standard format from cuckoo sandbox)
 After: All .json files are copied and renamed into a single all-json/ directory

 ▶️ Usage